Letter Q Guide

 3D

-Do: Extrude the ring and tail on one consistent vanishing axis so the Q reads like one object with a believable lower exit.
+Do: Extrude the ring and tail on one vanishing axis so the lower exit feels built into the letter rather than bolted onto it.

 Open 3DLetter Structure Snapshot